oracle/terraform-provider-oci/website/docs/r/identity_compartment.html.markdown

 The following attributes are exported:

-* `compartment_id` - The OCID of the tenancy containing the compartment.
+* `compartment_id` - The OCID of the parent compartment containing the compartment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description you assign to the compartment.
 Does not have to be unique, and it's changeable.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the compartment.
 * `inactive_state` - The detailed status of INACTIVE lifecycleState.
+* `is_accessible` - Indicates whether or not the compartment is accessible for the user making the request.
+Returns true when the user has INSPECT permissions directly on a resource in the compartment or indirectly (permissions can be on a resource in a subcompartment).
 * `name` - The name you assign to the compartment during creation.
-The name must be unique across all compartments in the tenancy.
+The name must be unique across all compartments in the parent.
 Avoid entering confidential information.
 * `state` - The compartment's current state.
 * `time_created` - Date and time the compartment was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`